Zediwan/PyEvoSim/README.md

 It is also possible to add more filters by clickinig on the green plus symbol.

-To apply filters, check the box "show filtered only" and click on the key symbol.
+To apply filters, check the box `show filtered only` and click on the key symbol.

 To delete filters, click on the red cross symbol.